-- 3.1 Estimation and estimators. - 3.1.1 Describe and apply the method of moments for constructing estimators of population parameters. - 3.1.2 Describe and apply the method of maximum likelihood for constructing estimators of population parameters. - 3.1.3 Define the following terms: efficiency, bias, consistency and mean square error. - 3.1.4 Define and apply the property of unbiasedness of an estimator. - 3.1.5 Define the mean square error of an estimator, and use it to compare estimators. - 3.1.6 Describe and apply the asymptotic distribution of maximum likelihood estimators. - 3.1.7 Use the bootstrap method to estimate properties of an estimator.

-3.2 Confidence intervals.

-- 3.2.1 Define in general terms a confidence interval for an unknown parameter of a distribution based on a random sample. - 3.2.2 Derive a confidence interval for an unknown parameter using a given sampling distribution. - 3.2.3 Calculate confidence intervals for the mean and the variance of a normal distribution. - 3.2.4 Calculate confidence intervals for a binomial probability and a Poisson mean, including the use of the normal approximation in both cases. - 3.2.5 Calculate confidence intervals for two-sample situations involving the normal distribution and the binomial and Poisson distributions using the normal approximation. - 3.2.6 Calculate confidence intervals for a difference between two means from paired data. - 3.2.7 Use the bootstrap method to obtain confidence intervals. - 3.3 Hypothesis testing and goodness of fit. - 3.3.1 Explain what is meant by the following terms: null and alternative hypotheses, simple and composite hypotheses, type I and type II errors, test statistic, likelihood ratio, critical region, level of significance, probability value and power of a test. - 3.3.2 Apply basic tests for the one-sample and two-sample situations involving the normal, binomial and Poisson distributions, and apply basic tests for paired data. - 3.3.3 Apply the permutation approach to non-parametric hypothesis tests. - 3.3.4 Use a chi-square test to test the hypothesis that a random sample is from a particular distribution, including cases where parameters are unknown. - 3.3.5 Explain what is meant by a contingency (or two-way) table, and use a chi-square test to test the independence of two classification criteria.
+- 3.1 Estimation and estimators. - 3.1.1 Describe and apply the method of moments for constructing estimators of population parameters. - 3.1.2 Describe and apply the method of maximum likelihood for constructing estimators of population parameters. - 3.1.3 Define the following terms: efficiency, bias, consistency and mean square error. - 3.1.4 Define and apply the property of unbiasedness of an estimator. - 3.1.5 Define the mean square error of an estimator, and use it to compare estimators. - 3.1.6 Describe and apply the asymptotic distribution of maximum likelihood estimators. - 3.1.7 Use the bootstrap method to estimate properties of an estimator. - 3.2 Confidence intervals and prediction intervals. - 3.2.1 Define in general terms a confidence interval for an unknown parameter of a distribution based on a random sample. - 3.2.2 Define in general terms a prediction interval for a future observation based on a model fitted to a random sample. - 3.2.3 Derive a confidence interval for an unknown parameter using a given sampling distribution. - 3.2.4 Calculate confidence intervals for the mean and the variance of a normal distribution. - 3.2.5 Calculate confidence intervals for a binomial probability and a Poisson mean, including the use of the normal approximation in both cases. - 3.2.6 Calculate confidence intervals for two-sample situations involving the normal distribution and the binomial and Poisson distributions using the normal approximation. - 3.2.7 Calculate confidence intervals for a difference between two means from paired data. - 3.2.8 Use the bootstrap method to obtain confidence intervals. - 3.3 Hypothesis testing and goodness of fit. - 3.3.1 Explain what is meant by the following terms: null and alternative hypotheses, simple and composite hypotheses, type I and type II errors, sensitivity, specificity, test statistic, likelihood ratio, critical region, level of significance, probability value and power of a test. - 3.3.2 Apply basic tests for the one-sample and two-sample situations involving the normal, binomial and Poisson distributions, and apply basic tests for paired data. - 3.3.3 Apply the permutation approach to non-parametric hypothesis tests. - 3.3.4 Use a chi-square test to test the hypothesis that a random sample is from a particular distribution, including cases where parameters are unknown. - 3.3.5 Explain what is meant by a contingency (or two-way) table, and use a chi-square test to test the independence of two classification criteria.